PanHands/Park-Platform-Design-Challenge/README.md

 The initial feedback we recieved led us to a design that was more cohesive in nature.
 We reformatted the structure of the design elements and created a color pallette for parity across all pages.

-Overall, This mobile park will visualize any information such as address, accessibility, and review rrate relate to the park.
+Overall, This mobile app will offer a thorough visual representation of park-related data, such as user reviews, accessibility features, location information, and issue reporting.
+Its goal is to improve the user experience by providing a user-friendly interface for park exploration and feedback submission.

 Team Members:
 Noah Herd, Joon Kim, Karen Fisher, James Fischer, Pham Nguyen, Jacob Hilliker